fangfausto/sound-project-podcast/README.md

   #### Izah:

   #### Buka:
-  Taking charge of the website's holistic implementation, my role revolved around translating our conceptualized wireframe and UI design from Figma into an actual webpage.
-The collaboration with Izah laid the groundwork, with meticulous focus on fonts, color palettes, and imagery.

-  Initiating the development phase, I crafted the webpage's foundational CSS and HTML structures.
-As Izah enriched the visual elements, I embarked on infusing a seamless parallax effect to elevate both the background image and content.
-The challenge lay in the scarcity of content, typical of a podcast-centric project.
-To counterbalance, I opted for strategic experimentation with effects rather than overwhelming the webpage with unnecessary sections.

-  The navigation bar emerged as a crucial element, designed not just for directional purpose but also to enhance user engagement.
-Implementing a hover effect on the navigation bar contributed to an enriched user experience.
-Distinct sections were marked by various effects, creating a dynamic feel.
-The 'Episodes' section, housing our sound project, epitomized this approach.

-  Noteworthy is the deliberate decision to streamline user interaction.
-The 'About' button seamlessly displayed relevant information on the home page, while the 'Contact' button intelligently directed users to the footer, consolidating contact information without introducing redundant sections.

-  The footer, a source of pride, evolved from initial complexities to a refined simplicity.
-While an initial notion of a subscribe button was considered, practicality led to its exclusion in favor of a clean contact information display.
+  For this project, my role was to work on the overall implementation of the website.
+As a team, we discussed the general wireframe and user interface design for the webpage.
+Once we had a general wireframe using Figma, Izah and I initiated the implementation process.

+  Initially, I created simple CSS and HTML for the webpage.
+After Izah worked on the fonts, color palettes, and images for the webpage, I focused on creating a straightforward parallax effect for both the background image and the contents.
+Given the project's emphasis on a podcast and our limited content, building this webpage presented a bit of a challenge for me.
+Consequently, I decided to experiment with different effects instead of incorporating many different sections throughout the webpage.
+I designed the navigation bar to enhance user navigation through different parts of the webpage.
+Also, I believe including a hover effect on the navigation bar improved the user experience.
+However, due to the limited content, aside from our podcast snippet, I differentiated each section by applying various effects while using the navigation bar.

+  For instance, the home button directs the user to the initial interface when visiting the website.
+The about button doesn't lead to a different section but rather displays a paragraph about the host and the podcast on the home page.
+The next section is titled "Episodes," featuring our sound project.
+Furthermore, I chose the contact button to take the user to the footer section, which includes the contact information, instead of introducing another section.

+  I am quite proud of how the footer section turned out.
+Initially, I included a subscribe button where the user could leave their email to subscribe to the podcast.
+However, I decided to delete it because it was simpler to just include the contact information there, considering other sections of the webpage were much simpler in terms of interaction and content.

   #### Pierre: